Xe/PonyAPI/README.md

 Returns the episode of My Little Pony: Friendship is Magic that will air next.

+### `/last_aired`

+Returns the episode of My Little Pony: Friendship is Magic that most recently aired.

 ### `/season/<number>`

 Returns all information about episodes in the given season number or a `404`